wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

 ## Configuring Password recovery

-Following steps given below are to recover a user in the the super tenant, which is `carbon.super`.
+Follow the steps given below to recover a user in the super tenant (i.e., carbon.super).

-1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure the the identity server to send confirmation emails.
+1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to configure the configure WSO2 Identity Server to send confirmation emails.

     !!!
 Note
         You need to add this configuration only if you wish to configure WSO2 IS to send confirmation